tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_sample_requests.md

 {: .note}
 Although these code generators are probably helpful, they may or may not work for your API.
 Always review code samples with developers.
 In most cases, developers supply the code samples for the documentation, and technical writers briefly comment on the code samples.

-(For an activity that involves using the generated jQuery code from Postman, see [Inspect the JSON from the response payload](docapis_json_console.html).)
+(For an activity that involves using the generated jQuery code from Postman, see [Inspect the JSON from the response payload](docapis_json_console.html) and [Access and print a specific JSON value](docapis_access_json_values.html).)

 ## SDKs provide tooling for APIs

 A lot of times, developers will create an [SDK (software development kit)](docapis_sdks_and_sample_apps.html) that accompanies a REST API.
 The SDK helps developers implement the API using specific tooling.
+While APIs are language agnostic, SDKs are language specific.

 For example, at one company I worked at, we had both a REST API and a JavaScript SDK.
 Because JavaScript was the target language developers were working in, the company developed a JavaScript SDK to make it easier to work with REST using JavaScript.
 You could submit REST calls through the JavaScript SDK, passing a number of parameters relevant to web designers.